Fees & funding for students from Scotland

 Further information about these conditions, and exceptions that apply, is available in the SAAS guide to the residence conditions

 The tuition fees for your course depends on the course you’re on, your level of study and where you permanently live.
-To find out the fees for each course please go to the appropriate course page or view our undergraduate fees for 2019/20.
+To find out the fees for each course please go to the appropriate course page or view our undergraduate fees for this year.

 Undergraduate students who live in Scotland will usually have their tuition fees paid by the Student Awards Agency Scotland (SAAS).
 If you have previously attended university or college or are not sure about your eligibility, you should contact SAAS to check your eligibility to have your fees paid.
 SAAS will pay your tuition fees directly to Strathclyde.